Skip to Main Content

 Improve your credit score

-Actuarial data shows that credit scores often correlate to the likelihood of filing a claim, so insurers typically consider credit history when determining rates.
+Actuarial data shows that credit history often correlates to the likelihood of filing a claim, so insurers typically consider credit-based insurance scores when determining rates.
 Good credit generally aligns with average premiums, excellent credit can lower your rate and poor credit may increase your rate.
-Essentially, the higher your credit rating, the lower your premiums may be.
+Essentially, the higher your credit-based insurance score, the lower your premiums may be.

 Frequently asked questions